MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ### Remove Container

-To container will need to be stopped before it can be removed.
+A container will need to be stopped, before it can be removed.

 ```powershell
 Stop-Container $con